DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing

 The framework is designed to facilitate a seamless transition from a single-device simulation to a distributed one.
 The primary change for the user is to replace the standard \texttt{QubitCircuit} class with its distributed counterpart, \texttt{DistributedQubitCircuit}.
 The API for constructing and executing the quantum circuit remains syntactically identical.
 This design philosophy allows developers to scale up their simulations with minimal code modification.

 The example below illustrates the fundamental structure for a distributed simulation.
 The script is launched via \texttt{torchrun}, which manages the instantiation of processes.
-The \texttt{dq.setup\_distributed()} function handles the initialization of the communication backend (e.g., `nccl' for CUDA GPU), while \texttt{dq.cleanup\_distributed()} ensures a clean shutdown.
+The \texttt{dq.setup\_distributed()} function handles the initialization of the communication backend (e.g., \verb|'nccl'| for CUDA GPU), while \texttt{dq.cleanup\_distributed()} ensures a clean shutdown.

 As shown in Code~\ref{code:dist}, the core logic of simulating the quantum circuit is completely unchanged. \texttt{DistributedQubitCircuit} internally handles the complex task of partitioning the state vector and managing the inter-GPU communication required for gate operations that span across different state vector slices. \texttt{measure} and \texttt{expectation} automatically aggregate results from all processes and make them available on the rank-0 process, abstracting away the communication overhead from the user.
-The gradients of the expectation value with respect to parameters are calculated via the adjoint differentiation method by inheriting from \texttt{torch.autograd.Function}.
+The gradients of the expectation value with respect to differentiable inputs or trainable parameters are implemented through a custom \texttt{torch.autograd.Function} using the adjoint differentiation method.
 This approach seamlessly integrates them into the whole computational graph.
 Additionally, distributed simulations are also supported for the Fock backend based on state tensors via \texttt{DistributedQumodeCircuit}.
 Our framework combines the power of large-scale distributed computing with the simplicity and ease of use characteristic of DeepQuantum.